ietf-wg-mops/draft-ietf-mops-streaming-opcons/draft-ietf-mops-streaming-opcons.md

 Because networking resources are shared between users, a good place to start our discussion is how contention between users, and mechanisms to resolve that contention in ways that are "fair" between users, impact streaming media users.
 These topics are closely tied to transport protocol behaviors.

-As noted in {{sec-abr}}, Adaptive Bitrate response strategies such as HLS {{RFC8216}} or DASH {{DASH}} are attempting to respond to changing path characteristics, and underlying transport protocols are also attempting to respond to changing path characteristics.
+As noted in {{sec-abr}}, Adaptive Bitrate response strategies such as HLS {{RFC8216}} or DASH {{MPEG-DASH}} are attempting to respond to changing path characteristics, and underlying transport protocols are also attempting to respond to changing path characteristics.

 For most of the history of the Internet, these transport protocols, described in {{udp-behavior}} and {{tcp-behavior}}, have had relatively consistent behaviors that have changed slowly, if at all, over time.
 Newly standardized transport protocols like QUIC {{RFC9000}} can behave differently from existing transport protocols, and these behaviors may evolve over time more rapidly than currently-used transport protocols.